cryptoghass/monoeci-explorer/README.md

 ## Exploring Private / Local Development Networks<a name="private-networks"></a>

-steexp will connect to a local horizon instance at http://localhost:8000 by default.
+The explorer will connect to a local horizon instance at http://localhost:8000 by default.
 If your running a local private network for development this is quite handy for browsing your changes to the ledger.

 Alternatively you can run locally connecting to the testnet or public network horizon instances.
 To do this define these aliases to localhost:

 ```
-127.0.1.1  testnet.local     # for steexp use testnet horizon
+127.0.1.1  testnet.local     # to use testnet horizon
-127.0.1.1  publicnet.local   # for steexp use mainnet horizon
+127.0.1.1  publicnet.local   # to use mainnet horizon
 ```

 Navigate to http://testnet.local:3000 or http://publicnet.local:3000 to select the network your interesting in exploring.

 ## Development

-NOTE: use npm instead of yarn to install the dependencies - see [#15](https://github.com/chatch/monoeciexplorer/issues/15) for details
+NOTE: use npm instead of yarn to install the dependencies

 See the section [Exploring Private / Local Development Networks](#private-networks) for connecting to different backend networks.
-By default steexp will look for a local instance of horizon.
+By default it will look for a local instance of horizon.

 Start: